Understanding Malaysian Business Visa Categories

 Fundamental Requirements for All Business Visas

-- Valid Passport: Minimum 6 months validity beyond your intended stay, with at least 2 blank pages
+- Valid Passport: Minimum 6 months validity beyond your intended date of arrival, with at least 1 blank page for the entry stamp

 - Clean Record: No criminal history or immigration violations in Malaysia or other countries